noir-lang/noir/yellow-paper/docs/addresses-and-keys/keys-requirements.md

 - This presumes that within a circuit, the nk (not a public key; still secret!) would be derived from an nsk, and the nk would be injected into the nullifier.
 - BUT, of course, it would be BAD if the nk were derivable as a bip32 normal child, because then everyone would be able to derive the nk from the master key, and be able to view whenever a note is nullified!
-- The nk would need to ba a hardened key (derivable only from a secret).
+- The nk would need to be a hardened key (derivable only from a secret).

 Given that it's acceptable to ZCash Orchard, we accept that a nullifier master secret key may be 'seen' by Aztec software.